Cosmicoppai/nominatim/README.md

 # Nominatim with PostgreSQL 17 Container

 This project provides a containerized setup for running Nominatim with PostgreSQL 17, offering a powerful and flexible geocoding solution.
+Along with daily sync from the upstream.

 ## Overview

 Nominatim is an open-source tool to search OpenStreetMap data by name and address (geocoding) and to generate synthetic addresses of OSM points (reverse geocoding).
 This setup uses PostgreSQL 17 as the database backend, providing the latest features and performance improvements.

 ## Prerequisites